 - a.
 Costs, other than those noted above, incurred outside the terms of the grant agreement with the state; - b.
 O&M costs for maintenance, management, and operation beyond initial startup; - c.
 Education and outreach not directly related to project construction; - d.
 Purchase of equipment not an integral part of the project or included in the line item budget; - e.
 Establishing a reserve fund; - f.
 Replacement of existing funding sources for ongoing programs; - g.
 Expenses incurred in preparation of the proposal; - h.
-Payment of principal or interest of existing indebtedness or any interest payments: - i.
+Payment of principal or interest of existing indebtedness or any interest payments; - i.
 Overhead, markup, or costs not directly related to the project, and - j.
 State or federal taxes.
-18

-10.16 Grant Manager Notification
+10.16 Project Manager Notification

-Grantees will be required to notify the Grant Manager prior to conducting construction, monitoring, demonstration, or other implementation activities so that the Grant Manager may observe to verify activities are conducted in accordance with the grant agreement.
-The Grant Manager may document the inspection with photographs or notes, which may be included in the Groundwater Grant Program project file.
+Grantees will be required to notify the Project Manager prior to conducting construction, monitoring, demonstration, or other implementation activities so that the Project Manager may observe to verify activities are conducted in accordance with the grant agreement.
+The Project Manager may document the inspection with photographs or notes, which may be included in the Groundwater Grant Program project file.

-10.17 Deputy Directory, Division of Financial Assistance Additional Authority Funds may become available from projects that are withdrawn or completed under budget.
-The Deputy Director of the DFA shall have the authority to utilize these funds for funding additional projects below the funding line or for augmenting the scope and budget of projects previously awarded.
+10.17 Deputy Director, Division of Financial Assistance Additional AuthorityFunds may become available from projects that are withdrawn or completed under budget.
+The Deputy Director of the DFA shall have the authority to utilize these funds to augment the scope and budget of projects previously awarded.
 Additional activities funded under existing grants will be subject to these Guidelines and must complement or further the goals of existing projects.